- Leading Your Company

 - Health Care

-Affordable Care Act 101 Webinars for Small Business
+Affordable Care Act 101 Webinars for Small Employers

-SBA and Small Business Majority have teamed up for a free webinar series, where small business owners can learn the basics of the Affordable Care Act and what it means for their business and employees.
+SBA, the Department of Health Human and Services, and Small Business Majority have teamed up for a free webinar series where small employers can learn the basics of the Affordable Care Act and what it means for their organization and employees.
+Topics covered include the Small Business Health Care Tax Credit, the new Health Insurance Marketplace, and Employer Shared Responsibility and new employer reporting requirements.
 Webinar content will generally be the same each week.
+Below are the registration links for upcoming Fall 2015 webinars in English and Spanish.
+Registration is free but required.

 Glossary of Key Health Care Reform Terms